-Arthritis is typically diagnosed by physical examination; your health expert will examine the fluid around your joints (red or warm joints) and also the limited range of movement in your bones.
-If your pain is severe, you might need first to see a rheumatologist, as this might lead to quicker diagnosis and treatment.
+Arthritis is typically diagnosed by physical examination; your health expert will examine the fluid around your joints (red or warm joints) and the limited range of movement in your bones.
+If your pain is severe, you might need first to see a rheumatologist, which might lead to quicker diagnosis and treatment.

-Also, the health expert might need to extract and evaluate the level of inflammation in your joint fluids and blood because it helps the health professional to understand what type of arthritis you have.
+The health expert might need to extract and evaluate the level of inflammation in your joint fluids and blood because it helps the health professional understand what type of arthritis you have.
 Blood tests that search for certain antibody types like rheumatoid factor (RF), anti-cyclic citrullinated peptide (anti-CCP), and antinuclear antibody (ANA) are also typical diagnostic tests.

 Available Treatment Options For Arthritis